CaptainJonny1/VDB/README.md

 VDBSingleton.Instance.VDB = new VDB(conn);  //singleton mode.
 ```
 #### Insert
-+ Use Lambda expressions and entity objects as parameters to insert a single record at a time, or use List<TClass> type parameters to insert multiple records in batches.
++ Use Lambda expressions and entity objects as parameters to insert a single record at a time, or use List<TClass> type parameters to insert multiple records in batches and return the number of inserted records.
 + Returns the auto-incrementing primary key value when inserting a record.
 If the primary key is not auto-increasing, 0 is returned.
 Returns the number of affected rows when inserting multiple records.
 + Nullable properties will have a null value inserted, non-nullable properties will have a default value inserted.
 ```C#